zz9980/project-2/README.md

 Balls move around a rectangular pool table,
 bouncing off sides of table (left, top, right, bottom),
-and colliding "elasticallt" with one another.
+and colliding "elastically" with one another.

 In an "elastic" collision, the velocities are exchanged
 (i.e. the DX and DY of one ball become the DX and DY of the other ball!)